suryarajsubba/C-Name-Validator/README.md

 # C Name Validator

-A simple C program that validates a user's name and formats it for display.
+A simple C program that validates and formats a user's name using string handling and input validation.

-## What It Does

-The program takes a name as input and checks whether it follows the defined validation rules.

-If the input is valid, it capitalizes the first letter of each word and displays a greeting.

 ## Features